 A Generator Maintenance Outage is the scheduled removal from service, in whole or in part, of a generating unit in order to perform necessary repairs on specific components of the facility with the approval of PJM.
 A maintenance outage is an outage that may be deferred beyond the next weekend but requires that the generation resource be removed from service before the next Planned Outage.
 Characteristically, these outages may occur throughout the year, have flexible start dates, are much shorter than planned outages, and have a predetermined duration established at the start of the outage.
-The duration of these outages is normally limited during the PJM Peak Period Maintenance Season.
+The duration of these outages is normally limited during the PJM PeakPeriod Maintenance Season.
+Maintenance Outage requests for PJM BlackStart Uunits require TO approval from the TO receiving the units Black Start service.

-7.3.3 Unplanned Outage

-A Generator Unplanned (Forced) Outage is an immediate reduction in output or capacity or removal from service, in whole or in part, of a generating unit by reason of an Emergency or threatened Emergency, unanticipated failure, or other cause beyond the control of the owner or operator of the facility.
+7.3.3 Unplanned OutageA Generator Unplanned (Forced) Outage is an immediate reduction in output or capacity or removal from service, in whole or in part, of a generating unit by reason of an Emergency or threatened Emergency, unanticipated failure, or other cause beyond the control of the owner or operator of the facility.
 The Generator may not remove any equipment from service without prior notification to PJM and the Transmission Owner (TO) except in the case where equipment must be disconnected from the system without PJM approval to prevent injury to personnel or damage to equipment.